2023년 9월 고2 모의고사 변형 (31-42번)

 Number 37

-It is the sort of space that makes one instinctively think that only a human being — and a human ____ a remarkably refined creative sensibility, at that — could design something so aesthetically impressive.
+It is the sort of space that makes one instinctively think that only a human being — and a human with a ____ refined creative sensibility, at that — could design something so aesthetically impressive.

-Are these ____ behaving “creatively”?
+Are these systems ____ “creatively”?

 Number 38